splunk/public-o11y-docs/gdi/opentelemetry/legacy-otel-mappings.md

 (legacy-otel-mappings)=

-# Metric mapping service and mapping report
+# Mapping service and mapping report

 <meta name="Description" content="Documentation on the legacy SignalFX Smart Agent and OpenTelementry Collector mappings in Splunk Observability Cloud">

-This document is for users that are migrating from the SignalFx Smart Agent to the Splunk Distribution of OpenTelemetry Collector.

-The mapping service enables you to migrate from Smart Agent to OpenTelemetry deployments without significantly disrupting the form or content of your existing dashboards and detectors.
-Note that you cannot use both agents simultaneously on the same host.
+The mapping service enables you to migrate from Smart Agent to OpenTelemetry deployments without significantly disrupting the form or content of your existing dashboards, charts, and detectors.
+It automatically translates collectd (Smart Agent) conventions into the syntax used by the Collector as a background operation.

+Mapping supports multiple observers, deployment types, and kinds of metadata.

-## Behavior of the mapping service
+## How does the mapping service work?

-The mapping service is a transition tool that defines equivalencies between legacy SignalFx Smart Agent (deprecated) metric naming and semantic conventions to the OpenTelemetry names and formats for metrics and metric metadata.
+The mapping service is a transition tool that defines equivalencies between legacy SignalFx Smart Agent metric naming and semantic conventions and the OpenTelemetry names and formats:

-- Mapping supports multiple observers, deployment types, and kinds of metadata.
-- Mapping happens automatically as a background operation.
+- It applies to metrics and metric time series (MTS), dimensions, and properties.
+- Mapping logic treats any of the names for a metric or property as referring to that same metric or property in OpenTelemetry, without tracking versions.

+For example, if you track CPU utilization for your Kubernetes pod, your analytics may use the ``kubernetes.container_cpu_limit`` value.
+In that case, the mapping service updates your existing queries to include both legacy semantics and new semantics (such as ``k8s.container.cpu_limit``) joined by an OR clause.
+The Mapping Service creates equivalencies between your Smart Agent and OTel metric names.

+### Navigate your data

+Whether you're using the Smart Agent or the Collector, your original dashboards and detectors function the same way.

+- Infrastructure Navigator views use the mapping service to show both old collection data and new collection data.
-After you've migrated to the Collector, read <a href="https://docs.splunk.com/Observability/metrics-and-metadata/metrics-finder-metadata-catalog.html" target="_blank">Use the Metric Finder and Metadata Catalog</a>, to learn you how to use the Metric Finder and Metadata Catalog to find, view, and edit information about the metadata in your system.
+- After you've migrated to the Collector, read <a href="https://docs.splunk.com/Observability/metrics-and-metadata/metrics-finder-metadata-catalog.html" target="_blank">Use the Metric Finder and Metadata Catalog</a>, to learn you how to use the Metric Finder and Metadata Catalog to find, view, and edit information about the metadata in your system.

-## Obtain the mapping report
+## Obtain the transition mapping report

-If you decide as a Splunk admin to turn off the mapping service, you can still generate and download a Mapping and OTel Transition Impact Report specific to migration for your cloud computing environment.
+If you decide as a Splunk admin to turn off the mapping service, you can still generate and download a **Mapping and OTel Transition Impact Report** specific to migration for your cloud computing environment.

 The mapping impact report explains how the transition from Smart Agent to OpenTelemetry affects some of the variables and saved filters in the following dashboards, charts, and detectors.